 The University rules stipulate that unless dispensation has been granted you must be resident within a 25 mile radius of the city centre for at least 6 terms (2 academic years) before you can submit your DPhil thesis (unless you already hold an Oxford MSc degree when the residence requirement is reduced to 3 terms).
 The rules also stipulate that the maximum time normally allowed for a student to complete the research and write the thesis is 12 terms (4 academic years).
 However, funding for research studentships is usually only for 3 or 31⁄2 years.
-Thus, the Department aims for DPhil students to submit their theses within 3-31⁄2 years.
+Thus, the Department aims for DPhil students to submit their theses within 3-31⁄2 years (4 years for a CDT DPhil).
 A schedule for keeping to this timetable is illustrated below under the title 'A DPhil Diary'.
-Following the diary, we will consider very briefly each of the years in turn.